-Approximate expenditure 2021-24 \$6.3M

-Supplier selection Lowest price conforming OR Price/quality

-Contract duration Annual or Bi-Annual
+Supplier selection Price/quality Contract duration Annual or Bi-Annual

-This activity is undertaken annually, and may be made up of one or more separate contracts, over one or multiple years, determined by the location and extent of the proposed work.
+This activity is undertaken annually, and made up of one or more separate contracts, over one or multiple years, determined by the location and extent of the proposed work.
 The supplier selection method of LPC or PQM is determined by the scope and duration of the works.

 Minor rehabilitations may also be undertaken within the network maintenance and operations contract where appropriate.
 Sealed road rehabilitation contracts let in recent years are shown below;